Skip to main content

 Again, let’s plot \(f(x)\) and \((\proj_U f)(x)\) on the same set of axes to compare.

-A best approximation of a cubic by a quadratic.
+A plot of both a sine graph and its best approximation by a quadratic.

 You can see that while this parabola does not hit the same peak as the sine graph, it stays much closer to the curve over our domain than the previous “naive” approximation.